astry-ec/API_Documentation_JSONPlaceHolder/API_Documentation.md

 There are 6 available endpoints which serve different purpose

     ## a. /posts

 ```text
 GET https://jsonplaceholder.typicode.com/posts
 ```
-This endpoint provides data about user posting
+This endpoint provides data about user's posting in the website

+Example data:
 ```text
 [
     {